 As described in Section 4.5.3, cultural resources surveys conducted for the Proposed Project identified three archaeological sites, seven archaeological isolates, and 11 resources of the built environment.
 For purposes of this analysis, the three archaeological sites are considered potentially eligible for listing in the CRHR eligibility and are considered historical resources under CEQA.
 The seven archaeological isolates were not indicative of larger sites and thus are not considered eligible for listing in the CRHR or unique archaeological resources; however, their presence attests to the widespread general use of the region by the indigenous population during the pre-historic and historic past.
-As noted above, coordination with Native American tribes in the area indicated that the areas of the Proposed Project region near surface waterbodies, in particular (e.g., Dry Creek, and Estrella and Salinas rivers), are sensitive for cultural resources.
+As described earlier in the chapter, previous activities near the rivers and a tendency for people to settle near perennial water sources increase the likelihood of archaeological sites in the vicinity of rivers and creeks.
+As noted above, coordination with Native American tribes in the area indicated that the areas of the Proposed Project region near surface waterbodies, in particular (e.g., Dry Creek, and Estrella and Salinas rivers), are sensitive for cultural resourcesTCRs.
 Of the 11 built environment resources, only the Johnson House appears to be eligible for listing on the CRHR.
 This house is situated off Union Road along the Proposed Project's 70 kV power line route near the point where the power line would cross SR 46.

 The Proposed Project may have a significant impact on the environment if the Project were to cause a substantial adverse change in the significance of the known potentially eligible cultural resources described above, such as physical demolition, destruction, relocation, or alteration of the resource or its immediate surroundings that would render the resources ineligible for listing in the CRHR, any local register of historical resources, or identifiable in an historical resources survey meeting the requirements of PRC Section 5024.1(g).
 Likewise, if Proposed Project ground-disturbing construction activities were to uncover buried unknown archaeological resources and these resources were not properly treated, this would result in a significant impact.
 Given the sensitivity of areas near the Salinas River and past use of the river and immediate surroundings by Native Americans, there is potential for resources to be encountered during excavation and grading activities associated with construction of the Proposed Project's 70 kV reconductoring segment, which would be installed largely along the Salinas River corridor.
 Based on the buried site sensitivity analysis described in Section 4.5.3, construction of new 70 kV power line poles across Huer Huero Creek near Union Road would also have potential to encounter preserved buried cultural deposits in the Holocene-aged valley floor and stream channel alluvium.
-In particular, installation of concrete pier foundations for poles, which will reach depths of up to 20 feet, would have the greatest potential to encounter/impact buried resources.
+In particular, installation of concrete pier foundations for poles, which will reach depths of up to 20 feet, would have the greatest potential to pass through Holocene deposit and encounter/impact buried resources.
 Minor grading for structure locations, pull and tension sites, and access roads could also reveal buried archaeological materials.